Complex regional pain syndrome

-Recurrences of complex regional pain syndrome do occur, sometimes due to a trigger such as exposure to cold or an intense emotional stressor.
-Recurrences may be treated with small doses of antidepressant or other medication.
+It's possible for CRPS to recur, sometimes due to a trigger such as exposure to cold or intense emotional stress.
+Recurrences may be treated with small doses of an antidepressant or other medication.

 Coping and support

-Living with a chronic, painful condition can be challenging, especially when — as is often the case with complex regional pain syndrome — your friends and family don't believe you could be feeling as much pain as you describe.
-Share information from reliable sources about complex regional pain syndrome with those close to you to help them understand what you're experiencing.
+Living with a chronic, painful condition can be challenging, especially when — as is often the case with CRPS — your friends and family don't believe you could be feeling as much pain as you describe.
+Share information from reliable sources about CRPS with those close to you to help them understand what you're experiencing.

-Take care of your physical and mental health by following these suggestions:
+Follow these suggestions to take care of your physical and mental health:

 - Maintain normal daily activities as best you can.